9 Ways to Control Risk Factors That Cause Most Strokes

 Christine M. Stabler, MD, MBA

-Christine M. Stabler, MD, MBA, is a family medicine physician with LG Health Physicians Family & Maternity Medicine and Vice President for Academic Affairs for LG Health.
+Christine Stabler, MD, MBA, FAAFP is Medical Director of Women’s Health for Lancaster General Health, a family medicine physician with LG Health Physicians Women's Internal Medicine, and Vice President of Academic Affairs.